jheyman/blog/pages/Anycubic3DPrinter/index.md

 I adjusted these values (`Control` menu, `Motion`, then scroll down to find X/Y/Z/E steps/mm), printed the object again, and measured it:

-Unfortunately....the X/Y/Z/E steps/mm params are not properly stored to memory, so upon power cycle of the machine the values are lost somehow, which makes the calibration pointless.
-I will have to investigate, maybe a bug fix of the firmware will address this.
-It's not a huge deal as the default calibration parameters are good for most uses, but it is still annoying that the firmware does not store these permamently.
+Unfortunately....the X/Y/Z/E steps/mm params were not properly stored to memory, so upon power cycle of the machine the values were lost somehow, which made the calibration pointless.
+This seems to be a limitation (bug?) of Anycubic's Kossel firmware version (as of early 2018).

+This issue initially led me to consider modifying the firmware myself, since source code is available: the AnyCubic site provides a source code file [here](http://cn-hk.file.qizhu18.com/anycubic3d.com/upload/201803/03/201803031411086886.zip) that supposedly corresponds to the firmware installed on the machine.
+I archived my own backup copy [here](https://github.com/jheyman/KosselLinearPlusCustomz/blob/master/firmware/ANYCUBIC_Kossel_Source_Code.zip), because who knows how long the company will be around.
+The firmware is derived from Marlin, which is readily available to download too, but requires customization to work with the Kossel.

+I did not bother diving into the firmware until 6 months later, when I was nudged in the comments section of this page (thank you John Borg!) towards trying the Marlin 1.1.9 firmware, with Kossel modifications.
+But before anything, I needed to make sure I could come back to the original state of the machine, just in case.

 ## Firmware backup & restore

-The calibration issue led me to consider modifying the firmware myself, since source code is available: the AnyCubic site provides a source code file [here](http://cn-hk.file.qizhu18.com/anycubic3d.com/upload/201803/03/201803031411086886.zip) that supposedly corresponds to the firmware installed on the machine.
-I archived my own backup copy [here](https://github.com/jheyman/KosselLinearPlusCustomz/blob/master/firmware/ANYCUBIC_Kossel_Source_Code.zip), because who knows how long the company will be around.
-The firmware is derived from Marlin, which is readily available to download, but has plenty of custom modifications, which would be painful to have to redo on a stock Marlin firmware.

-Anyway, before starting the roll my own customized version of the firmware, I figured it would be mandatory to first make a backup of the binary firmware installed on the machine.
+Before starting the roll a new customized version of the firmware, I figured it would be mandatory to first make a backup of the binary firmware installed on the machine.
 Since the Kossel controller is designed around an ATMega2560 microcontroller, the usual Arduino tools apply, and one can use the `avrdude` command line tool to make a copy of the firmware stored in the machine Flash memory:

 	etabli@bids-etabli:~/arduino-1.8.1/hardware/tools/avr/bin$ ./avrdude -C ../etc/avrdude.conf -p m2560 -c stk500v2 -P /dev/ttyUSB0 -b 115200 -U flash:r:flash_backup_file.hex:i